craig-spannring/EmacsStartup/README.md

 it was a delete everything and rewrite anything I still wanted.

 The 2023 version is the currently supported version and is selected by default.
-If you wish to use the 2018 version simply set the environment variable `COW_SETUP_ERA` to `2018`.
+If you wish to use the 2018 version, perhaps to support an older version of Emacs, simply set the environment variable `COW_SETUP_ERA` to `2018`.

 For more details on the 2023 version, see [2023](dot.elisp-redo2023/README.md)